tawheed78/SVG-Backend-Service/README.md

   <h3 align="center">SVG Backend Service</h3>

   <p align="center">
     This project implements a Backend Game Service for Simple Viral Games using Django RestFramework and Postgresql as the database.
+It has Django's built-in caching that caches the data for a range of time.
+Additionally filtering and Pagination are implemented as well.
+The Service follows best practices of RESTFul principles.
   </p></div>
 <!-- ABOUT THE PROJECT -->